yumiaery/CPSC481-PROJECT/ReadMe.md

 # CalgaryCare

-This is our project fro CPSC 481: Human-Computer Interaction course.
+This is our project for CPSC 481: Human-Computer Interaction course.
 We are Group 4 of Tutorial 7.
 This project is a web-based **appointment scheduling system** designed for front-line staff in a medical clinic setting to manage and schedule patient appointments efficiently.

 ---